digitalbricklayer/techteapotcom/src/content/_index.md

 Welcome to The Tech Teapot blog.

-The Tech Teapot blog is the online home of Jack Hughes and concentrates on open source network management software.
+The Tech Teapot blog is the online home of Jack Hughes and concentrates on tech for the most part as well as large dollops of software development and networking.